 When the gauges read low on conversation and high on inner-weather, loneliness visits.
 Not because the person beside you withheld.
 Because the room is quiet, and the self turns toward itself with more acuity.
 There’s a page that names this nighttime tilt toward aloneness, the way silence magnifies our edges.
 It’s called why we feel lonelier after the sun goes down.

-The privacy of minds
+The Privacy of Minds

 It is one of the unfixable facts of love that the person you adore is also an entire weather system you cannot enter.
 You can stand at the window and watch the lightning.
 You can cook soup and wait it out together.
 You cannot walk into their rain with your bones.